-I got busy and made myself useful while anticipating my storytelling session.
-Soon the whole family was home.
-Father had caught two seals which I had caught two seals which I helped drag home.
+wouldn't get impatient with me. but before I could volunteer, she said, "There is some wood to saw out there and be sure and split it up when you get through sawing."
+Made Self Useful had caught two seals which i helped drag home.
 When we were all in the house, my older sister Ahknia-chak, looked sharply at me and said to mother, "Mother, you know what Howard does?
-He eats here and eats again when he gets home.
+He eats here and eats again when he gets home."
 "Never mind that, Ahkniachak.
-He's going to tell a story tonight," mother said half sarcastically but smiling with amusement
+He's going to tell a story tonight," mother said half sar-castically but smiling with amusement.